eracle/ogame-bot/README.md

 In order to let the artificial intelligence interact with the front-end, many basic functionality must to be implemented,

 # Already Implemented: #
-- Basic Login
+- Basic Login;
-- Reading the Resources owned
+- Reading the Resources owned;
+- Check if metal mine can be build;

 # Todo: #
 - Login: By using username and password read from a config file.